danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

 picklecompresslevel, *by default 2*
     It determines the compression level in the *.pkl* output file, Of course if **lowmemorymode** is used a large part of the data is already discarded.
-    Otherwise the compression level can be set to 0,1,2.
+    Otherwise the compression level can be set to 0,1,2,3,4.
 Every other value defaults to 2.
 0 means that there is no compression at all.
 1 means, that the keys "_dh" and "_ds" are set to None, because othervise the loading of the object would depend on the sisl version.
-And finally 2 contains compression 1, but furthermore sets the keys "Gii", "Gij", "Gji", "Vu1" and "Vu2" to [], to save space.
+2 contains compression 1, but sets the keys "Gii", "Gij", "Gji", "Vu1" and "Vu2" to [], to save space.
+3 contains compression 1 and 2, but sets the keys "S", "H", to [], to save space.
+4 contains compression 1, 2 and 3, but sets the keys "kpoints", "samples", "weights" (for kpoints and energy points) to [], to save space.

 outfolder, *by default infolder*
     The output folder of all the requested output formats.
 If not specified